gitlabhq/gitlabhq/doc/customization/system_header_and_footer_messages.md

 Under **System header and footer** insert your header message and/or footer message.
 Both background and font color of the header and footer are customizable.

-You can also apply the header and footer messages to gitlab emails, by checking the **Enable header and footer in emails** checkbox.
+You can also apply the header and footer messages to GitLab emails, by checking the **Enable header and footer in emails** checkbox.
 Note that color settings will only be applied within the app interface and not to emails